-* No longer have to wait for the damn bus.
+* No longer having to commute in traffic feels like heaven.
 It’s funny that not riding the bus was the first positive that came to mind as opposed to workplace politics, stress, or more common answers.
 I used to leave the house around 7:20am every morning to catch the 7:23am bus around the corner.
 Despite my punctuality, the bus would either not arrive on time or be so full of people I’d have to walk another 5 blocks just to get on.
 Now when I see folks crammed in buses I can’t help but smile.

 * Running errands is easy.
 I do all my errands around 10:45am or 2:30pm, because that is when most people are still at work.
 There’s no traffic or lines at the store during these hours and I’m much more efficient in getting things done.
 I continue to wonder why everybody wants to come to work at 8am and leave at 5pm.
 It took me 1.5 hours to drive 20 miles to pick up my parents at Oakland Airport due to traffic the other month.
 It only takes 35 minutes during off peak hours.
 Come into work earlier and leave a little earlier.
 Your stress level will go way down.